 DDR files as used with Log ASCII Standard (LAS) format used for well logging data.
 This is a legacy format different from the LAS format used for LiDAR data.

 A vast amount of the world's data is in CAD formats that require massaging for use in spatial settings.
-Radian has all the tools required to exploit that data.
+Manifold has all the tools required to exploit that data.

 Photographic rendering from Adobe DNG file format